Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

-# HAIDI-Graphs
+# Low-Perplexity LLM-Generated Sequences and Where To Find Them

-Tool to help with Training Data Attribution.
-It can generate sentences on LLMs, extract low-perplexity regions in its completions and count the number of utterances in their training data using [Infinigram](https://infini-gram.io/).
-It can also generates visualization to see the perplexities of each token and where the low-perplexity regions are.
+**Last updated: 04/07/2025**

-The paper is available at https://arxiv.org/abs/2507.01844
+This repository contains the source code associated with our paper "Low-Perplexity LLM-Generated Sequences and Where To Find Them", accepted at [ACL'25](https://2025.aclweb.org/).
+The paper is available at https://arxiv.org/abs/2507.01844.

-This project will be presented at ACL 2025, in Vienna.
+Our tool extracts low-perplexity regions from LLM-generated sequences and counts the number of their occurances in the training data using [Infinigram](https://infini-gram.io/).
+It also creates visualization of the process: the perplexities of each token and highlight of the low-perplexity regions.
 ![Image](images/sample_viz.png)

 ## 📁 Project Structure